Numbers 21 – On the Way to Canaan

 And from the wilderness they went to Mattanah, from Mattanah to Nahaliel, from Nahaliel to Bamoth, and from Bamoth, in the valley that is in the country of Moab, to the top of Pisgah which looks down on the wasteland.

 a.
 Now the children of Israel moved on and camped: Besides the names of the places Israel passes through on their way towards the Promised Land, brief passages of poetry are also recorded, giving the sense of elation they must have felt.
+There was thankful joy for the ways God provided water for the people (brooks of the Arnon…the slope of the brooks….
+I will give them water).
+Israel was trusting God and God provided for them.

 b.
 The Book of the Wars of the LORD: Some have used mentions of books like this in the Bible as an argument that the Bible is an incomplete book and must be supplemented – by something like the book of Mormon.
 But the mere mention of a book by the Bible doesn’t mean that the book belongs in our Bibles.
 We would love to see and read such ancient literature lost to history; but anything in such books inspired and important is recorded for us in passages like Numbers 21:14-15.

-i.
-In fact, Paul quoted from a pagan poet in Acts 17:28.
+ii.
+Paul quoted from a pagan poet in Acts 17:28.
 It certainly doesn’t mean that everything that pagan poet wrote was inspired by God, or that our Bibles are incomplete without the full text of what that pagan poet wrote.

 2. (21-23) The challenge of the Amorites.